KEEN Clearwater CNX Review

 We wore the Clearwater a ton around the backcountry, but we also took it out in town.
 This sandal is fine for biking, as well as errands and yard work if you like the look.

 Compared to most of KEEN's models, the Clearwater is sleek and pared-down.
 However, compared to most of the other sandals we tested, this style is tough to pull off.

 You are the best judge of your style, so take a look at the photos in this review and ask yourself if you'd be happy to wear these sandals around town as well as on the trail.
 Our testers were somewhat mixed on this sandal, but our lead tester found it hard to pair the Clearwater with anything other than hiking pants.
 The friends and family we surveyed were also less than enthusiastic about the look of this shoe.

 The Clearwater is on the expensive side, but if this is the sandal for you, we think it's worth it.
-Not only is there more material than most of the other models, but the Clearwater also serves a broad scope of activities, so you can get a lot of bang for your buck.
+Not only is there more material than most of the other models, but it also serves a broad scope of activities, so you can get a lot of bang for your buck.

-The Clearwater's lightweight yet protective design made it a favorite among our testers.
+The lightweight yet protective design of the KEEN Clearwater CNX made it a favorite among our testers and won it a Top Pick Award.
 This model can take on a huge swath of tasks, from SUPing to hiking to running errands, as long as you can handle the style.
 If you're looking for a more protective sandal that likes adventure, this is the product for you.